servicegraph-foss/servicegraph-py/README.md

 ### Standard Library First

-**dipy is committed to minimizing external dependencies** for core functionality.
+**servicegraph is committed to minimizing external dependencies** for core functionality.
 This design principle ensures:

 - **Zero dependency conflicts** with your existing projects
 - **Lightweight installation** that doesn't bloat your environment